Big Pigeon in Southwest Iowa

 • Oct 1940 - Axis powers pact - Germany, Italy, Japan.

 • Feb 1941 - First German ground units, led by Erwin Rommel, join Italians in Libya.
 Note: This joint Italian-German force had five different official names during its lifetime.
 It was generally referred to as the Afrika Korps, even though the Afrika Korps was only the core German component.
-Rommel commanded this joint force for about 2/3 of its lifetime.
+General Erwin Rommel commanded this joint force for about 2/3 of its lifetime.

 • Oct 1942 - British win the second Battle of El Alamein - followed by the British drive westward to eject the Afrika Korps from Egypt and then from Libya and into Tunisia.